Taravatsh/Amazon_Vine_Analysis/README.md

 Looking at the percentage of reviews, it was found that **51.06%** of Amazon reviews that were part of vine program gave a 5-star rating, whereas the percentage of non-Vine 5-star reviews were **38.70%**.
 Taking these results into account, it can be clearly said that there is a possibility of positive bias for reviews in the Vine program.

-Additionally, the statistical distribution of the star_rating column for both the vine and non-vine reviews can be performed by analyzing the mean, median and mode for further supporting the aforementioned statement.
+Additionally, the statistical distribution of the **star_rating** column for both the vine and non-vine reviews can be performed by analyzing the mean, median and mode to further support the aforementioned statement.